lorenamelos/Classifying-The-Brain-on-Music/README.md

-# Le Wagon AI Bootcamp Final Project: Classifying The Brain on Music
+# 🧠 Classifying The Brain on Music: Le Wagon AI Bootcamp Final Project

 This repository contains the final project for the Le Wagon Data Science & AI Bootcamp.
-The project demonstrates the application of AI and machine learning techniques to solve a real-world problem.
+The project demonstrates the application of AI and machine learning techniques to solve a real-world problem related to **multi-classification** problem.

 ## Project Description